 TANF-like families are included in the definition of needy families.
-TANF-like families are families with minor children who are eligible to receive DSS benefits or up to 200% of the federal poverty limit, which can include non-custodial low-income parents.
+"TANF-like families" are families with minor children who are eligible to receive Division of Social Services (DSS) benefits or up to 200% of the federal poverty limit, which can include non-custodial low-income parents.